wealthica/wealthica.js/README.md

 2. From Wealthica navigate to the Developer Add-on and open the Configure modal and load your add-on.
 3. Take a look at the [APIs](#apis) section below and start writing your add-on.

+For a more advanced example, take a look at our [Wealthica Cryptos Addon code](https://github.com/wealthica/wealthica-cryptos-addon).

 ## Installation

 ```